peterujah/naughty-site-killer/README.md

 ### Payload Requests Examples

-Here are examples of how to send payload requests using `curl` for the different actions (`kill`, `template`, and `self-key`), including the Bearer token in the header.
+Here are examples of how to send payload requests using `curl` for the different actions (`kill`, `template`, and `kill-self`), including the Bearer token in the header.

 ### 1. Kill Action Request (Deletes all files and creates template files)